I Want to Support Someone

 Believe.

 Believe their experience without questioning or blaming them.
 Whatever the circumstances, they did not ask to be a victim of sexual assault, stalking, domestic violence, dating violence or sexual exploitation.
-It is very common for victims to blame themselves, but the blame for sexual misconduct rests squarely and only with the perpetrator.
+It is very common for victims to blame themselves, but the blame for sex-based misconduct rests squarely and only with the perpetrator.

 Respect.